rossta/webpackersurvival.guide/content/orientation/sprockets/index.md

 - Split your code into smaller, cacheable fragments, both statically and dynamically, to help developers minimize latency in end user download, parse, and execute times
 - There are a wide variety of configurable source map options

 To the Rails core team, Webpacker solves some problems better than Sprockets.
 But, Sprockets solves some problems better than Webpacker.
-So a default Rails 6 application includes both.
+Therefore, they decided a default Rails 6 application would include both.

 Resources